andersonhdb/Server-Side-Scripting/wk10Assignment/README.md

 ```

 # Testing
-There four testing json files inside the validator.
+There are four testing json files inside the validator.
 Two are for testing superstruct (success and failure) and the rest are for testing yup (also success and failure).
+For testing HTTPie is necessary

 ## Testing superstruct